Find a Part Now

 Geoff Brabham and his younger brother David Brabham won the 1997 AMP Bathurst 1000 at the Mount Panorama Circuit in Bathurst, Australia driving a Super Touring BMW 320i for BMW Motorsport Australia.

-The 1998 24 Hours Nürburgring was won by diesel for the first time – a BMW E36 320d, aided by its diesel engine requiring fewer fuel stops than rivals.
+The 1998 24 Hours Nürburgring was won by a diesel-engined car for the first time – a BMW E36 320d, aided by its diesel engine requiring fewer fuel stops than rivals.

 References